TIBCOSoftware/be-contribution/README.md

     mvn clean install
 ```

   A new jar should be created under '/modules-name/contribution-name/target'.
+E.g. /metric/elasticsearch/target.

 ## Contributing